Mean Machine (film)

-Mean Machine is a 2001 British sports comedy film directed by Barry Skolnick and starring former footballer Vinnie Jones.
+Mean Machine is a 2001 sports comedy film directed by Barry Skolnick and starring former footballer Vinnie Jones.
 The film is an adaptation of the 1974 American film The Longest Yard, featuring association football rather than American football.

 Plot

-Danny "The Mean Machine" Meehan (Vinnie Jones) is a retired footballer and former captain of England who was banned from football for life for fixing an unspecified match they played against Germany.
+Danny "The Mean Machine" Meehan is a retired footballer and former captain of England who was banned from football for life for fixing an unspecified match they played against Germany.
 In the present day, after a long drinking session, he drives recklessly to a local bar where he is pursued by police.
 Inside the bar, when asked to take a breathalyser test, he attacks two police officers and is arrested.
 He is later convicted and sentenced to three years in Longmarsh prison.

 Inside, his status as a celebrity immediately puts him at odds with the guards, who brutally beat him on arrival.
 The prison governor then pulls strings to ensure Meehan serves his sentence in Longmarsh as the head coach of the prison wardens' football team.
 However, Meehan declines, and instead trains a team of other convicts to play against the wardens.

 Meehan is met with an unwelcome reception from his cellmates, Raj, Jerome, and Trojan.
 Outside, Meehan meets and befriends an elderly convict, Doc, who teaches him how to survive in prison.
 While cleaning the yards with Doc, Meehan is introduced to Sykes, a gangster and one of the most respected inmates in the prison.
 Sykes also shows aggression towards Meehan, revealing he lost a large amount of money betting on the England game he had fixed.
 Later, in the prison cafeteria, Meehan makes another ally, meeting the prison's fast-talking contraband dealer "Massive".

 Meehan and Massive begin the recruitment process for his team, but struggle, as many of the inmates are reluctant to join due to both Sykes' influence over the prison and their hatred for Meehan as a cheat.
 As Meehan tries and fails to form a team, Massive is playing football in a prison hallway, when a racist guard approaches him and assaults him as the other inmates watch in horror.
 Meehan lunges at the guard and protects Massive from further beating, earning the respect of many of the other inmates.
 His team includes a violent maximum-security inmate named "The Monk".
 Meanwhile, the warden gets himself into trouble with "Barry the Bookie," an unlicensed bookmaker who was recommended to him by Sykes.
 After being threatened on the phone by Barry, the warden decides to try to make back the money he owes by betting on the prison guards' team.